If you are reading this it is likely that you are beginning to discern a call on your life towards becoming a minister in the Church of the Nazarene.

 The first step to becoming a minister in the Church of the Nazarene is to get a local ministers license.
 You will need to talk to your pastor about this.
 If your church is in an interim between pastors you will need to speak to the District Superintendent.

 A local minister is still considered a lay person.
 However, it is your local church recognizing that they consider you a person that God has called to be a minister.
 It places you under the mentoring of your pastor who is further along in the process than you are, and who has been where you are.
-A local minister must begin taking classes in the approved course of study, which will be discussed in detail later.
+A local minister must begin taking classes in the approved course of study, which is discussed in detail later (and information on available classes can be found on our School of Ministry page).
 Hopefully you will be given opportunities as you take classes to have some chances to try out some different ministry experiences at your church under your pastor’s leadership.

 In some rare cases, a person may pastor a church as a lay pastor under appointment by the District Superintendent with a local ministers license.